wilfredcho/RecordChartScraper/README.md

 ## Contribute
 Feel free to add more chart sources with the corresponding scraper method.
-- Add your class base on sites/Base.py
+- Add your class in sites/
 - Add the corresponding information in charts.py
 - Could use help for http://www.radiomirchi.com
 ## Credits